How to Add Subtitles in Filmora (2026): Auto-Caption + SRT Workflow

 This is more steps than "click Speech-to-Text," but for non-English content it's both faster and more accurate — Subanana handles languages and mixed-language patterns Filmora's STT doesn't.

-What makes Subanana the natural pairing with Filmora for non-English content:
+What makes Subanana the natural pairing with Filmora for non-English or proper-noun-heavy content:

-- Multilingual transcription with per-language STT model routing — every supported language (80+) is benchmarked and routed to its best-evaluated model, including Cantonese, Mandarin, and English.
-The underlying STT layer continuously benchmarks multiple frontier models per source language and routes each transcription to the best-evaluated one — so accuracy on a given language tracks the best-performing model rather than being locked to a single vendor's quality on that language.
+- 80+ language coverage with best-per-language model routing.
+The underlying STT layer continuously benchmarks multiple frontier models per source language and routes each transcription to the best-evaluated one — so accuracy on a given language tracks the best-performing model rather than being locked to a single vendor.

 - URL import — paste a YouTube / Instagram / Facebook link instead of downloading the video first; Subanana fetches and transcribes directly.